dnth/DEIMKit/README.md

 ### Live Inference
 Run live inference on a video, image or webcam using ONNXRuntime.

-For video inference, the output video will be saved as `onnx_result.mp4` in the current directory.
+For video inference, specify the path to the video file as the input.
+Output video will be saved as `onnx_result.mp4` in the current directory.

 ```bash
 python scripts/live_inference.py